swift/swift/README.md

 - Windows SDK
 - Python (2.5 <= version < 3)
 - Qt Open Source Edition
+  - QT 5.6 or newer to support emojis.

 A binary release of Qt can be obtained from https://www.qt.io/download-open-source/.
 Make sure it matches the Visual Studio version you have installed.